 You won't be able to arrange this through AFSNext and our hosting partners.
 You can talk with your home institution to arrange to do extra work for an independent study or something similar, but only if this arrangement does not interfere with your AFSNext work or assignment(s).

 The AFSNext program partners will assist you with the appropriate paperwork required for this process.

 Our AFSNext hosting partner is affiliated with College of Mount Saint Vincent in New York.
 Credits/transcripts are issued by the College of Mount Saint Vincent.
 The transfer rate for these credits to other accredited universities is extremely high.

-The long term internship includes a work placement.
+Internships are 24 weeks long and include a work placement.
 The first 12 weeks are spent training as a regular volunteer and the second 12 weeks are spent on a work placement.

 For certain, you will be receiving professional development through working in a work placement.
 However, you will not be taking specific training coursess geared towards professional development.